 Help the team get focused on how they can contribute to the company’s success in the upcoming days.
 Address any financial deviations and allow the team to troubleshoot (outside of the meeting) ways to get back on track.
 By discussing what’s around the corner, you’ll create alignment among the team and foster an environment where everyone is able to independently consider their impact as well as create opportunities to drive the score.

 This is the element that will truly set your Huddle apart from other business meetings.
 If your intention is to have everyone working together as a team, you must take some time to get the team fired up.
 This doesn’t mean you need to high-five every associate as they exit the meeting or pour a cooler of cold water over a manager’s head after a big win (though your employees might get a kick out of such actions).
 You should, however, take time in your Huddle to highlight personal and team wins.
 This includes supporting members of the team that have made life accomplishments such as earning a college degree, participating in a 5K or adding a new member to the family.
 This is your opportunity to show your associates that you value them for not only what they do, but also who they are.

-Of course, you can (and should) also celebrate team wins and milestones, such as signing a new client, earning a bonus or hitting a workplace safety record.
-Remember: the achievements you recognize and celebrate will typically get repeated.
-If you want to drive positive behavior, you must also reward it – even by simply taking a moment to cheer and applaud during your Huddle.
+Of course, you can (and should) also celebrate team wins and milestones, such as signing a new client, earning a bonus, or hitting a workplace safety record.
+But, the achievements you recognize and celebrate will typically get repeated.
+Remember, if you want to drive positive behavior, you must also reward it – even by simply taking a moment to cheer and applaud during your Huddle.

 Other Articles You Might Like: